This article discusses the requirements for authorising caveats and withdrawals of caveats lodged by e-dealing.

 If an instrument is lodged giving effect to the interest protected by the caveat, a practitioner must keep a file note evidencing the authority they had from their client to withdraw the caveat.
 An A&I would be required for the subsequent instrument in the usual way.

-For further information on the evidence requirements for both caveats and withdrawals of caveats refer to the Certification of Electronic Instruments (Statutory Requirements and Retention of Evidence) Standard 2018 – LINZS20012.
+For further information on the evidence requirements for caveats, withdrawals of caveats, and court orders, refer to the Certification of Electronic Instruments (Statutory Requirements and Retention of Evidence) Standard 2018 – LINZS20012.